 \section{Disturbance Flows from Countably Many Points on a Circle}

-This section lays the ground work for section \ref{DisturbanceProof}, the reader may skip to section \ref{DirectProof} at this point if they only wish to read the direct proof.
+This section lays the ground work for Section \ref{DisturbanceProof}.
+The reader may skip to Section \ref{DirectProof} at this point if they only wish to read the direct proof.

-We start this section by defining the notion of a disturbance flow on the circle, this is based on a notion of disturbance flow which was given in \cite{NT} but is more general so as to allow for our disturbance flows to have drift and varying diffusivity.
+We start this section by defining the notion of a disturbance flow on the circle.
+This is based on a notion of disturbance flow which was given in \cite{NT}, but is more general, so as to allow for our disturbance flows to have drift and varying diffusivity.
 We will then proceed to state and prove two propositions and deduce a theorem.
-Firstly that undera ppropriate conditions a sequence of single paths from disturbance flows can converge to a diffusion process, secondly that a sequence of countable families of paths from disturbance flows can converge to a countable family of coalescing diffusions and finally combining these propositions with a result from \cite{NT} we conclude that disturbnce flows can converge to coalescing diffusive flows.
+The propositions are as follows: firstly, under appropriate conditions a sequence of single paths from disturbance flows can converge to a diffusion process; and secondly, a sequence of countable families of paths from disturbance flows can converge to a countable family of coalescing diffusions.
+Combining these propositions with a result from \cite{NT}, we conclude that disturbance flows can converge to coalescing diffusive flows.